Flashing in General

 When wiring up the breadboard, bear in mind that some breadboards have the power and ground rails configured differently from the way shown in the diagram.
 It is recommended to change the wiring to match the breadboard’s indicators.
 If your breadboard does not have power and ground rails, you can dedicate some unused rows for this purpose.

-has a capacity of only
+The default BIOS chip in the d16 has a capacity of only

-, remove the default BIOS
+2MiB.
+After unpowering the d16, remove the default BIOS chip

 carefully (in order to not damage the socket) and solder a 4MiB

-chip onto a SOIC
+SOIC chip onto a SOIC-to-DIP adapter.

 Using gold-plated machine pins has the advantage that the assembly can